ManiChauras/Fog_prediction/README.md

 During EDA one hidden point came in front that - **Fog Index Value Depends on its previous values**.

-So, two Models proposed till now-
+By, considering this above point two Models were proposed -
 1) Model -1 : Having columns of previous fog index datasets .
 2) Model -2 : Having column of previous day data for which we are predicting .